LeonTrii/Playground/README.md

 # Small projects
 Small projects that I've completed :D

 Countdown-timer: Three prompts will pop up in which you enter the year, month, and day.
-Afterwards, the three values will counts down to that date.
+Afterwards, the three values will count down to that date.

 Frisk-and-Toriel: Created to celebrate Deltarune Chapter 2.
 Although Frisk is not from Deltarune, I thought it was close enough.